backdrop-contrib/admin_bar_views_grouping/README.md

 You can create and/or modify tags on individual Views (and thereby affect which submenu(s) they appear under) by selecting the "Change view name/description" option on the View's configuration page.

+Views with no tags will continue to appear in the Admin > Structure > Views menu.

 Installation
 ------------